-In colder climates they may be used to supplement central heating, and to keep down heating fuel costs.
+In colder climates space heaters may be used to supplement central heating, and to keep down heating fuel costs.
 For homes in regions with milder winters with no central heating, space heaters may be the main source for heating.

 Stay safe this winter with these tips: